archer884/annatar/README.md

  * MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)
 at your option.

-### Contribution
+### Contributions

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [LICENSE-APACHE]: https://github.com/archer884/annatar/blob/master/LICENSE-MIT
 [LICENSE-MIT]: https://github.com/archer884/annatar/blob/master/LICENSE-APACHE